Israel extends ban on Al Jazeera’s operations by 90 days

 Since May 2024, an Israeli law has banned the news network, citing a threat to national security, an allegation Al Jazeera denies.

-Israel has extended its ban on Al Jazeera Media Network’s operations by another 90 days.
+Israel has extended its ban on Al Jazeera Media Network’s operations and the closure of its offices in the country by another 90 days.

-The order, signed by Israeli Communications Minister Shlomo Karahi and announced on Sunday, also prohibits broadcasting companies from providing its services to the network in the country.
+The order, signed by Israeli Communications Minister Shlomo Karahi and announced on Sunday, also prohibits broadcasting and internet companies, and YouTube from providing services to the network inside Israel.

 Recommended Storieslist of 4 items